 Create caring communities and help people get more out of life.

-Discover how recreation can improve quality of life for everyone, including people with physical disabilities, people with developmental disabilities, older adults, and at-risk youth.
+Discover how recreation can improve quality of life for everyone, including people with physical disabilities, people with developmental disabilities, older adults, patients in long-term care, and at-risk youth.

-In Waterloo's Therapeutic Recreation (TR) program — one of only 3 in Ontario — you’ll learn how to plan leisure opportunities for people with special needs.
+In Waterloo's Therapeutic Recreation (TR) program — one of only 3 in Ontario — you’ll learn how to develop recreation activities and leisure opportunities for people with varying abilities.

 15 electives = lots of choice

-You’ll have the flexibility to shape your degree according to your particular interests, with 15 electives from disciplines that can include social work, psychology, and health.
+You’ll have the flexibility to shape your Therapeutic Recreation degree according to your particular interests, with 15 electives from disciplines that can include social work, psychology, and health.

 Build an awesome résumé